George Sykes: Civil War

 At the outbreak of the Civil War, Sykes was assigned as a major in the new 14th U.S. Infantry.
-At the First Battle of Bull Run he commanded the Regular Infantry Battalion, a collection of eight regular army companies from different regiments, the only regulars on the field.
-Sykes got command of a brigade of regulars after Bull Run, and was promoted to brigadier general of volunteers on September 28.
-He led his regulars in the Peninsula Campaign and rose to division command in May 1862 in the newly created V Corps.
+At the First Battle of Bull Run, he commanded the Regular Infantry Battalion, a collection of eight regular army companies from different regiments, the only regulars on the field.
+Sykes received command of a brigade of regulars after Bull Run, and was promoted to brigadier general of volunteers on September 28.
+He led his regulars in the Peninsula Campaign and rose to division command in May 1862 in the new V Corps.
 His men, who often referred to themselves as "Sykes' Regulars", distinguished themselves defending their position at Gaines' Mill during the Seven Days Battles, before the Union line broke elsewhere.

-Sykes was notably the only division commander in the Army of the Potomac not rewarded with a promotion to major general after the Seven Days Battles.
-He continued leading his division at Second Bull Run, Antietam, and Fredericksburg, although it was not heavily engaged in the latter two battles.
+Sykes was the only division commander in the Army of the Potomac not rewarded with a promotion to major general after the Seven Days Battles.
+He continued to lead his division at Second Bull Run, Antietam, and Fredericksburg, although it was not heavily engaged in the latter two battles.
 At Chancellorsville, his regulars led the advance into the Confederate rear at the start of the battle.
 Sykes' division engaged Maj.
 Gen. Lafayette McLaws' division on the Orange Turnpike.

 Sykes' division was forced to retreat after being attacked on the right flank by Maj.
 Gen. Robert E. Rodes' division, then the army commander, Maj.
 Gen. Joseph Hooker, nervously recalled his advance to a defensive position; and Sykes' men were not engaged for the remainder of the campaign.
 Sykes finally received a promotion to major general of volunteers on November 29, 1862.
 When corps commander Maj.
 Gen. George G. Meade was promoted to lead the Army of the Potomac on June 28, 1863, Sykes assumed command of the V Corps.